 Label: Contact Info

-Drag and drop the Add Form Tab button after the ContactInfo Form Tab and set the Name to HR.
+Drag the Add Form Tab button and drop it after the ContactInfo Form Tab.

 Drag and drop the Form container button into the ContactInfo tab, and repeat this operation twice to create three nested Form Containers within the first one.